sravani-gadey/cdp-trial-patterns/opendatalakehouse/03_visualize.md

 3. Click on `Connections` and then create a new Connection.
 ![Connection.png](images/CDV_Connection.png)
 4. On the popped window , Give the connection name as `Embedded-Dataviz` and Select the CDW Warehouse from the dropdown.
 5. Hostname and UserName are auto-populated on selection of CDW warehouse.
 Click on `Connect`.
+Password is optional.
 ![Connection_Create.png](images/CDV_Connection_Create.png)

 ---